Use this banner to inform your visitors of something important.

 Uninsured or underinsured patient accounts, or self-pay patients, provide unique challenges for hospitals.
 The cost to collect is three times higher for these accounts than for those covered by commercial insurance providers.
 And traditionally, the longer an account goes unpaid, the less likely the hospital is to collect at all.

-Whether you’re looking to turn your existing system on its head or simply learn how to improve self-pay patient management, there are several strategies providers can implement for a healthier revenue cycle and better patient experience.
+Whether you’re looking to turn your existing system on its head or simply learn how to improve self-pay patient management, there are several strategies providers can implement for a healthier revenue cycle and better patient experience

 The Importance of Effective Self-Pay Patient Management